Paddle scoop: Marillier shot history

+Joe Root variant

+English batsman Joe Root is occasionally known for executing the reverse paddle scoop, a shot that stands in contrast to his typically orthodox style.
+While Root’s occasional use of this unconventional stroke has earned praise for its innovation, it has also sparked criticism from some experts, who question its place in his technically sound game.

 Dilscoop variant

-During 2009 ICC World Twenty20 tournament, Sri Lankan batsman Tillakaratne Dilshan mastered a similar shot to paddle scoop.
+During 2009 ICC World Twenty20 tournament, Sri Lankan batsman Tillakaratne Dilshan mastered a similar shot to the paddle scoop.
 Dilshan's success with a similar shot led Dilshan's shot being titled the Dilscoop.
 The Dilscoop is different from the paddle scoop because Dilshan's scoop is played straight over the head of the wicketkeeper, rather than to one side of the wicketkeeper.

 The "Paddle scoop" shot was played much earlier, by then Somerset captain, Brian Langford, in an English county match at the Edgarley ground in Glastonbury in 1962.
 It probably escaped the headlines because Langford, as primarily a spin bowler, batted well down the order - usually at 9.

 In the nineteenth century the indigenous Australian player Johnny Mullagh, who toured England in 1868, liked to play a similar shot: "Dropping on one knee to a fast rising ball, he would hold his bat over his shoulder and parallel to the ground.
 The ball would touch the blade, and shoot high over the wicket-keeper's head to the boundary."